jeansordes/dotenv-placeholder/readme.md

 # What does it do ?

-This package adds a file called `.env.placeholder` at the root level that will contain a safe version of your `.env` file (it will get only the keys of `.env`)
+If no `.env.placeholder` file is found, it will create one next to your `.env` file, and will put the keys indicated in your `.env` file, without the values.

+If no `.env` file is found, it will create one next to your `.env.placeholder` file, and will copy in it the content found in `.env.placeholder`

+It warns you if you have empty fields in `.env`

-If you want, you can add default values to the `.env.placeholder` and it will add this values to the `.env` file (except if there is already a value given in `.env` for this key)
+You can add default values to the `.env.placeholder` and it will add this values to the `.env` file __EXCEPTED__ if there is already a value given in `.env` for this key

 ## Example
 ```conf